anastasiadoulab/machaon/README.md

 # Machaon

-This repository contains an implementation for the method presented in the  paper "Identifying and profiling structural similarities between Spike of SARS-
-CoV-2 and other viral or host proteins with Machaon".
+This repository contains an implementation for the method presented in the  paper "Identifying and profiling structural similarities between Spike of SARS-CoV-2 and other viral or host proteins with Machaon".

 <u>Please consult this time-saving manual before you use Machaon</u>.
-It contains an in-depth explanation
+It contains an in-depth
-about installing, setting up and using this method.
+explanation about installing, setting up and using this method.

 ## System Requirements